vega/vega-lite/CONTRIBUTING.md

 # Contributing

-If you find a bug in the code or a mistake in the [documentation](https://vega.github.io/vega-lite/docs/) or want a new feature, you can help us by creating an issue to [our repository](https://github.com/vega/vega-lite), or even submit a pull request.
+If you find a bug in the code or a mistake in the [documentation](https://vega.github.io/vega-lite/docs/) or want a new feature, you can help us by creating an issue to [our repository](https://github.com/vega/vega-lite), or even submit a pull request (PR).

 - For small fixes, please feel free to submit a pull request.
 Don't worry about creating an issue first.

 - For major changes, please discuss it with the community via a GitHub issue first.
 This will help us coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

-  - One way to use GitHub for this purpose is to submit a pull request (PR) with a ":construction: WIP" (work in progress) label.
+  - One way to use GitHub for this purpose is to submit a [draft pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests).

 - Generally, we name a branch using this pattern `<your 2-3 letters initial>/<topic>`.
 For example, @kanitw's branch regarding scale type might be called `kw/scale-type`.